speedshi/MALMI/README.md

 9.80 6.97 0.0 3.92 0.0 2.7 0.0
 ```

 Existing traveltime tables of NonLinLoc format can be directly loaded into MALMI.
 In this way, a velocity model is not needed anymore.
+Simply set tt['vmodel'] = None

 ## Usage
 Fellow the example script: 'run_MALMI.py' to use the code.
 You could copy it anywhere in the system.
 Open the file to change the input parameters at your preference.
 Good Luck!